toukir99/toukir99/README.md

 👋 Hello, I'm Toukir Ahmed!

-🚀 Junior Software Engineer at TechnoNext Ltd. | Recent CS Graduate | Problem Solver
+🚀 Software Engineer at TechnoNext Ltd. | Backend Engineer | Java & Spring Ecosystem Enthusiast

-💼 Currently working as a Junior Software Engineer at TechnoNext Ltd. (July 2024 - Present)
+💼 Currently working as a Software Engineer at TechnoNext Ltd. (July 2024 – Present), building scalable backend applications, microservices, and distributed systems.

 🌟 Professional Experience: Software Engineer Intern at ShareTrip Ltd. (January 2024 - March 2024)

 🎓 Graduated with a B.Sc degree in Computer Science & Engineering from Mymensingh Engineering College affiliated with the University of Dhaka.

-🌱 Currently learning and honing my skills in:

 🌱 Currently learning and honing my skills in: